Liza Figueroa Kravinsky

 Liza Figueroa Kravinsky (born 1962) is an American composer, filmmaker, and actress living in Arlington, Virginia, USA.
 She is best known for composing the Go-Go Symphony and founding the Go-Go Symphony ensemble.
 She is also the filmmaker of the documentary Beauty in the Eyes of the Beheld.

 Early life

-Kravinsky was born in Summit, New Jersey, USA to Filipino immigrants.
+Kravinsky was born in Summit, New Jersey to Filipino immigrant parents.
 Her birth name is Elizabeth Teopaco Figueroa, with "Liza" as a nickname.
-Her father Armando Borja Figueroa was a medical doctor and her mother Elnora Teopaco Figueroa was a professional pianist and violinist.
+Her father, Armando Borja Figueroa, was a medical doctor and her mother, Elnora Teopaco Figueroa, was a professional pianist and violinist.
 After moving to New York State, the Philippines, and northern Virginia; her family settled down in Fort Washington, Maryland where she grew up with her brother Kenneth Figueroa, now a medical doctor.
 She attended St. Stephens & St. Agnes School in Alexandria, Virginia; and Oberlin College in Oberlin, Ohio; where she studied music composition and theory.
 She is married to filmmaker and former ABC News video editor Michael Kravinsky.